Phone : +256 781 451 207

 Chimpanzee trekking: As already discussed in detail earlier, the main activity that draws tourists to the forest is Chimpanzee trekking.
 Budongo forest reserve is one of the best places to track chimpanzees in Uganda.
 Most of the tracking takes place at Kaniyo Pabidi which is located south of the Murchison Falls National Park.

 In order to participate in the chimpanzee trekking exercise, one needs to be in good health and free from diseases like flue or Tuberculosis.
 Chimps easily contract human diseases.
 One also needs to be at least 15 years of age to track chimpanzees.
-The cost of a chimpanzee permit in Budongo costs $130 after a recent change in management to Amos Wekesa. .
-The mimimum age for Chimpanzee Trekking in Uganda is 12 years.
-Chimpanzee tracking can be combine with game drives in the park in our 4 days wildlife safari in Murchison Falls package.
+The cost of a chimpanzee permit in Budongo costs $130 for foreign residents after a recent change in management to Uganda Lodges owned by Amos Wekesa.
+Foreigners who are residents pay $130 while East African Citizens pay $85.
+There are discounts for those visiting during the low seasons.
+Apart from the Chimpanzee Permits, foreigners must also pay $45 as Park entrance in Murchison fall National Park.
+Foreigners who are residents pay $35 as park entrance while citizens of Uganda pay 25,000 Uganda shillings.

-Chimpanzee Habituation Experience: Chimpanzee habituation is the process of enabling chimps to get used to human presence around them.
+Chimpanzee Trekking in Uganda BudongoChimpanzee Habituation Experience: Chimpanzee habituation is the process of enabling chimps to get used to human presence around them.
 The process takes about two years.
 In Budongo forest, visitors are also offered an opportunity to take part in the chimpanzee habituation process especially during periods when here are fewer visitors to the forest.
-The Chimpanzee habituation experience involves following a community of chimps and learning about their behavior under the guidance of senior researchers and trackers.
+The Chimpanzee habituation experience involves following a community of chimps and learning about their behavior under the guidance of senior Researchers and trackers.
 It differs from normal chimpanzee trekking because it goes on throughout the day.
 Visitor are allowed a lot more time with the chimps.
 For the best chimpanzee habituation experience, one need good hiking boots, hand gloves, long sleeved shits/pants, sun glasses and a hat.
-The chimpanzee habituation experience in Budongo forest cost $160 (Price may be different as a result of a recent change in management).
+The cost of a chimpanzee habituation permit in Budongo is $230 for foreigners and $160 for foreigners who are residents of Uganda.
+Ugandans pay $90 for the chimpanzee habituation experience in Budongo.
 This amount is less than that charged in Kibale National Park.
-You should check out the 3 Days Chimpanzee habituation tour in Kibale National Park for comparison.
+Apart from the Chimpanzee Habituation Permit, foreigners must also pay $45 as Park entrance in Murchison fall National Park.
+Foreigners who are residents pay $35 as park entrance while citizens of Uganda pay 25,000 Uganda shillings.

 Nature Walks: In the company of armed rangers, tourists can go for nature walks deep in the forest.
 Visiting the beautiful Kaniyo pabidi eco-tourism Centre is highly recommended.
-The Centre has tall Mahagony trees that are over 70 years old.
+The Centre has tall Mahagony trees which are over 70 years old.
 During the nature walks, you will encounter a variety of wild creatures that come to lick salt from fallen trees.
-After seeing enough of the forest, you can also venture out to the savanna plains and woodlands that connect to the plains of Murchison Falls National Park.
+After seeing enough of the forest, you can also Birding in Budongo Forestventure out to the savanna plains and woodlands that connect to the plains of Murchison Falls National Park.
 Here you might see some of the larger mammals like buffaloes, elephants, lions and even leopards.
 In fact, these large mammals visit the forest itself frequently.
 You will always be in the company of armed rangers for your protection.
 Do not forget to carry drinking water or packed lunch.

 Visit other parts of the Murchison Falls National Park: Budongo forest reserve is part of the Murchison Falls National Park and offers opportunities to do activities like visiting the top of the falls, going for game drives, boat cruises and a cultural visit to the Boomu Women’s Group to see how life goes by in a rural African village.
 By the end of your tour of Murchison Falls National Park, Budongo forest and the nearby Ziwa Rhino Sanctuary, you would have spotted all the big 5 mammals.
 Check out this 2 Days Safari in Murchison Falls for more details.